PostHog/posthog.com/contents/tutorials/nextjs-app-directory-analytics.md

 tags: ["configuration", "feature flags", "events"]
 ---

-The latest Next.js release 13 added many improvements including its Turbopack bundler, an improved `next/image` component, changes to the `Link` component, and more.
+Next.js release 13 added many improvements including the Turbopack bundler, an improved `next/image` component, changes to the `Link` component, and more.
 One of the big ones was the move from the `pages` to the `app` directory.

 The `app` directory includes support for layouts, server components, streaming, and component-level data fetching.
 These are all upgrades to the Next.js `pages` directory, but change the implementation of a Next.js app, including setting up PostHog.
 This tutorial goes over how to implement PostHog on the client and server side when using the Next.js 13 app directory.